 This is a health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 Direct supervision is provided by the clinical profession.
-Prerequisites: BIOL 2402, VNSG 1323, VNSG 1122, VNSG 1227 and VNSG 1260 with a grade of "C" or better.
-Co-requisites: VNSG 1236, VNSG 1429, VNSG 2331 and VNSG 1231.

 VNSG 1323.
 BASIC NURSING SKILLS (LECTURE 1, LAB 6).
 CREDIT 3.
 WECM.